postsharp/Metalama.Documentation/conceptual/migration/differences-from-postsharp.md

 ### Implications

-* **In Metalama, aspect classes must be written in an immutable style.** Since aspect instances are may be reused among several declarations, they cannot store state that is specific to a target declaration.
+* **In Metalama, aspect classes must be written in an immutable style.** Since aspect instances may be reused among several declarations, they cannot store state that is specific to a target declaration.
 For details, see <xref:sharing-state-with-advice>.